How did you become a NASA citizen scientist?

 Our main focus, however, has always been our son.
 My wife and I regularly met with his teachers and faculty to ensure his educational needs were met, and that they understood we would always be a part of supporting his academic progress.

-As far as hobbies, artwork has been a part of my life, as well.
+As far as hobbies, artwork has been a part of my life.
 I was pleasantly surprised when Dr. Kuchner came across samples of my work and asked if I could depict one of our discoveries for a NASA press release.
-I was honored to contribute what I could, using data gathered by both our Disk Detective team and, when Jet Propulsion Laboratories asked for an updated image, Simon Murphy's team (who made valuable supplemental discoveries).
+I was honored to contribute what I could, using data gathered by both our Disk Detective team and, when NASA's Jet Propulsion Laboratory (JPL) asked for an updated image, Simon Murphy's team (who made valuable supplemental discoveries).
 The JPL artwork also caught the notice of the University of Michigan's Museum of Natural History, which approached us for permission to use it in an exhibit.
 So I am pleased that what we're doing with Disk Detective is now being used to educate the public about the solar system and planet formation.

 What have you discovered or learned as a NASA citizen scientist?